Tens of thousands flee Bangkok fearing breach of river banks

 SANDBAG WALLS COLLAPSE

-At the district's Yanhee hospital, two dozen emergency room doctors and nurses shovelled sand into sacks to fortify a one-metre (3-ft) wall protecting the building as water levels rose in a nearby canal brimming with trash.
+At the district's Yanhee hospital, two dozen emergency room doctors and nurses shoveled sand into sacks to fortify a one-meter (3-ft) wall protecting the building as water levels rose in a nearby canal brimming with trash.

 "Everyone here is working around the clock to protect the hospital," said Dr Supot Sumritvvanitcha, the hospital's chief executive.
 "We're using trucks, motorbikes and boats to get help to people.
 Yesterday, we brought a pregnant woman here by boat to deliver a baby."